mbabynames search ✿

 Liora Serene

-Liora ("noble and strong") with Serene ("calm, peaceful").
+Liora ("my light") with Serene ("calm, peaceful").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Liora Celeste

-Liora carries the meaning "noble and strong" while Celeste brings "heavenly".
+Liora carries the meaning "my light" while Celeste brings "heavenly".
 Said together, Liora Celeste has both weight and warmth.
 The hard C in Celeste gives a clean break after Liora's open vowel ending.

 Bold contrast